 Hammonasset Beach State Park

 Hammonasset Beach State Park in Madison is one of Connecticut’s most popular beach areas.
-It offers sandy shoreline, swimming, picnicking, walking areas, nature programs, and easy access for a simple beach day.
+It offers sandy shoreline, swimming, picnicking, walking areas, nature programs, camping, and easy access for a simple beach day.

 This is a good option for travelers who want a Connecticut beach experience without building the entire trip around the shore.